-SPOKANE, Wash. — Spokane’s mayor-elect, Nadine Woodward, is settling into City Hall, a few weeks before she actually takes office.
+SPOKANE, Wash. — Spokane’s mayor-elect, Nadine Woodward, settled into City Hall, a few weeks before she actually takes office tomorrow.

 Current Mayor David Condon has provided Woodward with an office on the 5th floor and help from an administrative assistant, a rare move that’s part of a broader initiative by Condon to assure a smooth transition period, an initiative his team started weeks ago.